IntelexTechnologies/api-docs/source/includes/acts/post_api.md

 ### 16. Job Run

-This section outlines how to trigger a job run using the designated API endpoint.
-The endpoint runs a job for a specified tenant and returns a response indicating whether the job was successfully initiated.
+This section outlines how to trigger a job run for Batch Job, Data Import Job, or Data Export Job using the designated API endpoint.
+The endpoint sets run_now_ind = Yes for a job for a specified tenant and returns a response indicating whether the job record was successfully updated.

 **Job Run POST Endpoint**